 - By graduation, residents must produce a written abstract and presentation of their project.
 Many residents will eventually publish their work, or present it as a poster, though these are not requirements of the scholarly project.

 Scholarly project timeline

-Work with a scholar project navigator if still trying to identify a mentor or potential topics of interest.
-By October you’ll send out a brief update on where you are in that process.
-The goal is that by Spring of this year you’ll be able to summarize a potential project and mentor in a couple sentences for the scholarly project committee.
+Residents work with a scholar project navigator if still trying to identify a mentor or potential topics of interest.
+By October, residents send a brief update on their progress to directors of the scholarly project program.
+It is expected that by Spring of this year, each resident will be able to summarize the scope of their project and the prelimary work for the directors.

-Work on project during Wednesday (or equivalent) protected time.
-Submit q6month updates to the scholarly project committee and mentor.
+Residents work on projects during Wednesday (or equivalent) protected time.
+They submit regular updates to the scholarly project committee and mentor.

 PGY4 (PGY3 for fast-tracking residents)

-Work on project during Wednesday (or equivalent) protected time.
-Submit written work and give presentation at grand rounds in the spring.
+Residents continue to work on project during Wednesday (or equivalent) protected time.
+They submit written work and give presentations at grand rounds in the spring.